 Wrongful Death Car Accident in Atlanta, GA Settles for $2.95 Million

 EJB was a beloved daughter, friend, and co-worker who tragically lost her life in a car accident in Atlanta, GA on October 11, 2017.
-Butler Tobin had the privilege of representing her family.
+Butler Law Firm had the privilege of representing her family.
 We were pleased to be able to resolve the case by settlement for $2,950,000, an amount that exceeded the available insurance policy limits by a significant margin.

 EJB was driving down Barnwell Road in Johns Creek, Georgia on that Wednesday afternoon when the driver of a 2014 Black BMW crossed the double yellow dividing line and swerved into her lane, causing a head-on collision.
 A nearby witness immediately called 911.

 When paramedics arrived, the at-fault driver, a former pilot for Delta Airlines, was unable to recollect what happened and was taken to a local emergency room for injuries sustained to his arm.
 However, upon checking the other vehicle, paramedics sadly found no signs of life.
 EJB was declared dead at the scene.

 Upon hearing the tragic news of the car accident, EJB’s parents flew down from Connecticut to collect their daughter’s body.
 Her parents, although separated, came together during this time to grieve their loss.
 EJB was taken back home to Connecticut where the funeral was held.

 It was never clear why the former pilot swerved into EJB’s lane.
 But our firm was able to establish, through written discovery and by cross-examining the at-fault driver under oath, what did not cause the swerve.
 Under our questions in his deposition, the at-fault driver admitted that the collision hadn’t been caused by an mechanical defect, medical condition, sudden emergency, or act of God.
 That left only one realistic option: the at-fault driver’s negligence.